The following workshops/masterclasses were available for those wanting an in-depth experience as part of the Conference.

 Michael Alexis, Director of Marketing, Museum Hack

-Museum Hack develops our own high performing marketing techniques and we will share some of these in the workshop, including:
+Museum Hack develops our own high performing marketing techniques and some of these were shared in the workshop, including:

 1. A simple format for improving results across the board, including email performance, admission sales, membership signups and more.

 2. A unique method we’ve used to generate press from media like The New York Times, The Wall Street Journal, Forbes and others.

 3. How to spend less time on social media and still get thousands of followers and likes

 4. Instantly improving your position on review sites like TripAdvisor and Yelp.